LIVENlab/enbios/docs/Fundamentals.md

 def get_config_schemas() -> dict[str, dict[str, Any]]
 ```

-Get the Jsonschema for the adapter.
-These can be derived, when there are pydantic based models for validation
+Get the Jsonschema for the adapter/aggregator.
+These can be derived, when there are pydantic based models

+for validation
 (using the `model_json_schema` function).
-The structure of the return value should correspond to the three parts of validation,
+The structure of the return value should correspond to the three
+parts of validation,
- the adapter-config, the activity-configs in the hierarchy and the methods.
+ the adapter/aggregator-config, the node-configs in the hierarchy and the methods.

 **Returns**:

-dictionary, where each key corresponds to one part of validation (proposed keys: `adapter`, `activty` and `method`.
+dictionary, where each key corresponds to one part of validation (proposed keys: `adapter/aggregator`,
+`activty` and `method`.

 #### name